PROTECTING NEW ART PURCHASES

 - Letter of Authenticity

-Be sure to get one especially if the piece is limited edition.
+Be sure that you receive one, especially if the piece is part of a limited edition.

 - Artist Resume and Biographical Information